Heat recovery systems

-AGC Glass Europe invested at its Cuneo plant (Italy) in an electric power generation system with the aim of reducing indirect emissions of CO2 and also lowering costs for electricity.
-The system generates power by taking the waste heat from the flue gas of the glass melting furnace and converting it into electricity.
+At its Cuneo plant (Italy), AGC Glass Europe invested in an electric power generation system with the aim of reducing indirect emissions of CO2 and also lowering costs for electricity.
+The system generates power by taking the waste heat of the flue gas from the glass melting furnace and converting it into electricity.
 This works via an Organic Rankine Cycle (ORC) module that uses organic oil with a low boiling point (instead of water as in a steam turbine generator).
-The system produced 9,111 MWh in 2016.
+The system produced 6,194 MWh in 2021.

-Our plant of Osterweddingen (Germany) is also equipped with a heat recovery installation.
+Our plant in Osterweddingen (Germany) is also equipped with a heat recovery installation.
 This installation produces electricity and steam, both being reused in the plant.
-The system produced 10,719.4 MWh in 2016.
+The system produced 13,084 MWh in 2021.

-Roccasecca plant (Italy) is equipped with a heating recovery system for heating its warehouse.
+The Roccasecca plant (Italy) is equipped with a heat recovery system for heating its warehouse.

 More and more plants installing photovoltaic panels

-AGC Glass Europe commits in electricity auto-production through the installation of photovoltaic (PV) panels.
+AGC Glass Europe is committed to in-plant electricity generation through the installation of photovoltaic (PV) panels.

-The first photovoltaic panels were installed at Osterweddingen plant (Germany) and Cuneo plant (Italy) in 2009 and 2010.
-From then, other photovoltaic projects started at many sites: at Zeebrugge (Belgium), Mol (Belgium), Roccasecca (Italy), Fleurus (Belgium), and Moustier (Belgium).
-The total output of those photovoltaic installations reached 6,544 MWh in 2016.
+The first photovoltaic panels were installed at the Osterweddingen plant (Germany) and Cuneo plant (Italy) in 2009 and 2010.
+Since then, other photovoltaic projects have been introduced at many other sites.
+In 2018, AGC Glass Europe boosted its capacity by 1,200 kWp (an increase of 16%) by installing two additional large-scale PV panels at the Lodelinsart plant and Technovation Center.
+The total output of the photovoltaic installations reached 9,398 MWh in 2021.